-We are also the UK’s main independent provider of stereotactic radiosurgery, an advanced ‘brain-sparing’ radiotherapy approach for brain tumours that is recognised for its ability to preserve quality of life in people with brain metastases (cancers that have spread to the brain).
+We are a specialist provider of neuro-oncology and a centre of excellence for stereotactic radiosurgery – an advanced ‘brain-sparing’ radiotherapy approach for brain tumours.
+It is recognised for its ability to preserve quality of life in people with brain metastases (cancers that have spread to the brain).

-Despite its name, stereotactic radiosurgery (SRS) isn’t actually surgery – it doesn’t involve any incisions and is virtually painless.
+Stereotactic radiosurgery (SRS) is central to our neuro-oncology service at GenesisCare.
+Despite its name, it isn’t actually surgery – it doesn’t involve any incisions and is virtually painless.
 It’s an advanced radiotherapy technique that precisely delivers multiple beams of radiation to a tumour in one single treatment session.
 It can improve treatment outcomes for small brain tumours or some non-cancerous (benign) brain conditions.